fhiso/legacy-format/data-model.md

 ### CORP   {#CORP}

-A name of an institution, agency, corporation, or company.
+Corporate: a name of an institution, agency, corporation, or company.

 Contexts
 :   `.HEAD.SOUR.CORP`